RaedElgamal-G/AZURE-DO/README.md

 ## 📖 About AZURE-DO

 AZURE-DO is an intelligent automation trigger for Azure DevOps, responsible for initiating workflows in other repositories.
-It seamlessly integrates with **AzureAnalysisAutomate** and **AzureTaskAutomate**, ensuring efficient work item processing, sprint analysis, and task automation.
+It seamlessly integrates with **our tools** (**AzureAnalysisAutomate** and **AzureTaskAutomate**), ensuring efficient work item processing, sprint analysis, and task automation.

 ## 🎯 Why AZURE-DO?